 Height Limit.
-The maximum height of a campaign sign is four feet (4') above finished grade.
+The maximum height of a campaign sign is six feet (6') above finished grade.

 Setback and Orientation.
-Campaign signs are permitted in any zone, provided that they are located a minimum of ten feet (10') back from the edge of the curb, I will be distributing more info on signs in the candidate handbook.
+Campaign signs are permitted in any zone, provided that they are located a minimum of ten feet (10') back from the edge of the curb.

 City Council Meetings and Board Assignments.
-Being a Mayor or Council member requires a very substantial time commitment.
-City Council meets regularly on Thursdays unless the meeting is canceled due to holiday, lack of quorum, or other business.
+Being a Council member requires a very substantial time commitment.
+City Council meets on scheduled Thursdays.
 Work sessions are usually held in the afternoon before the regular meeting and usually begin at 2:00 p.m.
-Regular meetings follow the work sessions after a brief break and begin at 6:00 p.m.
+Regular meetings follow the work sessions after a brief break and begin at 5:30 p.m.
 Both work sessions and regular meetings are held in the City Council Chambers, located on the lower level of the Marsac Building, 445 Marsac Avenue, Park City Utah.

 A meeting packet is prepared containing the agenda, reports and documents relative to each agenda item.
-The City Council meeting packet is available for review on the Internet at https://www.parkcity.org/government/city-council/city-council-meetings/current-city-council-meeting-info-listen-live
+The City Council meeting packet is available for review on the City's website.

-Council members are assigned to be liaisons or co-liaisons for 5-10 boards/organizations and alternate liaisons for 5-7 other boards/organizations.
+Council members are assigned to be liaisons or co-liaisons for 5-10 boards/ organizations and alternate liaisons for 5-7 other boards/organizations.